fleetdm/fleet/docs/Using Fleet/GitOps.md

 Use Fleet's best practice GitOps workflow to manage your computers as code.

-This page lists the available in configuration options.

 To learn how to set up GitOps workflow see [Fleet GitOps repo](https://github.com/fleetdm/fleet-gitops).